University of British Columbia Okanagan: Campus

+x̌əl sic snpax̌nwixʷtn, a Nsyilxcən name gifted to the university by the En'owkin Centre, also known as the Interdisciplinary Collaboration and Innovation (ICI) Building, is under construction south of the EME.
+The building will contain lecture halls, offices, various labs, workstations, and research facilities.
+Construction began in 2023 and is expected to be completed in 2026, at an estimated cost of $119 million.

 The Innovation Precinct is 24.2 ha land located at the bottom of the hill along Innovation Drive.

 UBC Endowment Lands (West Campus Lands) is 103.6 ha agricultural land, which occupies the western half of the Okanagan campus along John Hindle Drive and contains UBC Plant Growth Facility.
 UBC Endowment Lands are part of ALR and are reserved for future research and recreational uses.
 It is not to be confused with University Endowment Lands, an unincorporated area adjacent to Vancouver next to the UBC Point Grey campus.

 Downtown Kelowna Campus

 UBC Okanagan also has a presence in Downtown Kelowna with UBC Innovation Library, located in the downtown Kelowna branch of the Okanagan Regional Library, and the Innovation UBC Hub, located in the Innovation Centre.

 UBC announced in June 2020 that it is planning to expand its presence in Downtown Kelowna by constructing a new 43 storey mixed-use tower on Doyle Avenue.
 Construction was approved in August 2023 and is expected to be completed in 2027.
 The building will include spaces for health programs, community engagement, and an art gallery.

 There is also a Southern Medical Clinical Academic Campus located at Kelowna General Hospital.